BitNers/Learning-from-Scratch/Operating Systems/README.md

         An optimal degree of Multiprogramming means the average rate of process creation is equal to the average departure rate of processes from the execution memory.

-    Short Term Scheduler
+**Short Term Scheduler**

         This is also known as CPU Scheduler and runs very frequently.
         The primary aim of this scheduler is to enhance CPU performance and increase process execution rate.

-    Medium Term Scheduler
+**Medium Term Scheduler**

         This scheduler removes the processes from memory (and from active contention for the CPU), and thus reduces the degree of multiprogramming.
         At some later time, the process can be reintroduced into memory and its execution van be continued where it left off.
 This scheme is called swapping.
         The process is swapped out, and is later swapped in, by the medium term scheduler.

 Swapping may be necessary to improve the process mix, or because a change in memory requirements has asovercommitted available memory, requiring memory to be freed up.

 -----

 ## 6. Context Switch

-What is Context Switch?
+**What is Context Switch?**

-    - Switching the CPU to another process requires saving the state of the old process and loading the saved state for the new process.
+Switching the CPU to another process requires saving the state of the old process and loading the saved state for the new process.
 This task is known as a Context Switch.

-    - The context of a process is represented in the Process Control Block(PCB) of a process; it includes the value of the CPU registers, the process state and memory-management information.
-        When a context switch occurs, the Kernel saves the context of the old process in its PCB and loads the saved context of the new process scheduled to run.
-    - Context switch time is pure overhead, because the system does no useful work while switching.
+    The context of a process is represented in the Process Control Block(PCB) of a process; it includes the value of the CPU registers, the process state and memory-management information.
+When a context switch occurs, the Kernel saves the context of the old process in its PCB and loads the saved context of the new process scheduled to run.Context switch time is pure overhead, because the system does no useful work while switching.

     Its speed varies from machine to machine, depending on the memory speed, the number of registers that must be copied, and the existence of special instructions(such as a single instruction to load or store all registers).
 Typical speeds range from 1 to 1000 microseconds.

-    - Context Switching has become such a performance bottleneck that programmers are using new structures(threads) to avoid it whenever and wherever possible.
+Context Switching has become such a performance bottleneck that programmers are using new structures(threads) to avoid it whenever and wherever possible.